keystonejs/keystone/examples/NEW-EXAMPLES.md

-> ⚠️  &nbsp; Note: we're not accepting public contributions just yet, but you will be able to soon.
+> ⚠️   Note: we're not accepting public contributions just yet, but you will be able to soon.
 To learn more reach out in the [Community Slack](https://community.keystonejs.com/)

 ## Adding Examples